Skip to main content

 Why 4 Theory Groups Become 2 Factors

 The concept-mapping sub-constructs represent distinct theoretical traditions, but organizational leaders perceive barriers through a simpler lens: things within their control (internal organizational challenges) versus things imposed from outside (regulatory and compliance mandates).
-The data’s factor structure reflects this lived experience of adoption barriers.

 The 14/4 Imbalance